d-markey/csvwriter/README.md

 # csvwriter

 Lightweight Dart package to write CSV data to a `StringSink`.
+Supports and extends RFC 4180.

 # Usage